hbctraining/BMI714_Intro_to_HPC/lessons/R_on_o2.md

 round(sqrt(num), digit=2)
 ```

-Now to run we can provide the parameters:
+Now we can run the script with a parameter/argument, i.e. the number we want to get the square root of:

 ```bash
 $ Rscript sqrt_input.R 60
 ```

-The print statements will output as the script proceeds.
+Note how the print statements output as the script proceeds.

 ## X11 forwarding

-If you want have images pop up interactively when you are working with R on O2, or in some cases save plots without viewing them, you will need to install some additional software and have it be running when you log on to O2.
+If you want to have images pop up interactively when you are working with R on O2 or even make/save plots without viewing them, you will need to install and run additional software.

 * Windows users will need [Xming](http://sourceforge.net/projects/xming/)
 * MacOSX users will need [Xquartz](http://xquartz.macosforge.org/landing/)